CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 ![](images/fuzzy.PNG)

-turns out there was alot wrong here ... alot
+turns out there was alot wrong here ... alot ...
+But I do like the darker purple and darker yellow colors!

 ![](images/wtf.PNG)